CLEARSY/BWORKBOOK/README.md

 ## CONTENTS

 The B WORKBOOK now contains 7 exercises of increasing complexity, providing a step-by-step introduction to the various Atelier B functionalities.
-It covers the phases of formal specification, implementation, proof, code generation and compilation of the final executable.
+It covers the phases of formal specification, implementation, proof, code generation, and compilation of the final executable.
 Each exercise is supplied with:
 - modeling files,
 - proof files that automatically demonstrate these models,
 - additional manual source code and associated Makefile, for compilation in Unix environments (Windows WSL, Linux, MacOS).
-It also contains instructions for using ProB to animate the models.
+It also contains instructions for using ProB to animate models.

 ## INSTALLING MODELS

-The 7 models are in this order:
+The 7 exercices are in this order:
 - a simple railroad switch,
 - an airlock operating system,
 - an integer arithmetic calculator,